 Looking for a fun tradition to do with your family this Christmas?
 Making memories doesn’t have to be expensive or time consuming.
-Try one of these ideas to create lasting holiday memories with your kids.
+As you’re planning for the holidays, try one of these ideas to create lasting holiday memories with your kids.

 Kids love to help in the kitchen.
 Even if you don’t trust them to be near the hot oven, you can still use their help as you’re baking Christmas cookies.

 Find an easy recipe and have the kids help measure the ingredients.
 You could also make no-bake cookies.

 After you’re done baking, have the kids decorate the cookies.

 If you doubled the batch or made a variety of cookies, have the kids put the cookies on plates and take them to neighbors or elderly family members.

 Another way to make baking fun is to have a cookie exchange.
 You could either invite some friends to bake all the cookies together or bake them separately and bring them to an exchange.

 Make peppermint popcorn and have a family movie night.
 We love the Peanuts movies and Rudolf, but there are so many great Christmas movies.